 A quality prospect is also available.
 That is not to say they aren’t busy; busy people actually make great consultants because they know how to get things done with a small amount of time.
 However, if a person doesn’t have time to work his/her business, then that’s not a good person for your team.
 A quality prospect is also committed to the business and to the team.
 They show up and they move up.
 They have strong reasons for being committed and their whys are big.
 Once again, time, money and commitment are three strong characteristics that you should look for in prospects to make your job of building a large network of distributors a lot easier.
 These distributors will begin to duplicate themselves, and you will end up with a large organization of quality prospects versus having the opposite occur.

 Build a Network Marketing Downline Like An HR Professional

 Networkers could learn a lesson or two from professional recruiters in Corporate America.
 When someone from the Human Resources department of a major corporation is looking for a candidate to fill a position, he/she has a listing of required skills that are necessary to perform the job according to the job description, and this ensures that they make the “right” match.
-In the network marketing industry we don’t always seek out quality prospects; we look for anyone who can breathe and that is not necessarily the best way to build your business and the use of SEO companies could help with this, such as the seo expert perth that specialize in this.
+In the network marketing industry we don’t always seek out quality prospects; we look for anyone who can breathe and that is not necessarily the best way to build your business.
 If you want a network of individuals who can duplicate your success, then you’re looking for a particular type of person who will fit a certain requirement to do the things that you do.
 Therefore, it is a good idea to list out the kinds of skills you would want your prospects to have, such as: